-Impact No. Mitigation measures Design Construction Operation Des Col op 0 5.4.7 Provide respite periods for affected receivers: one hour respite after every three consecutive hours of high impact activities ~ one day respite after every three consecutive days of high impact activities.
-5.4.8 Do not affect a receiver for more than two nights in a one week period. ✓ 5.4.9 Due to unavoidable work requirements or due to a regulatory licence requirement (eg RMS) out of hours and/or night works may be required. ✓ ✓ 5.4.10 Where the ROL stipulates out of hours work the works must meet the requirements of NS174C Environmental Handbook, out of hours work criteria or a site specific noise management plan. ✓ ✓ 5.4.11 Develop and comply with a Construction Noise and Vibration Management Plan where works are likely to exceed three weeks in duration at one location or a certain receiver or cause offensive noise within a sensitive area or where high impact activities would be required.
-The NVMP must be in accordance with the Interim Construction Noise Guidelines (NSW DECC, 2009). ~ ~ 5.4.12 For out of hours work, consider notifying local council. ✓ ~ 5.4.13 • Provide information via a free call 1800 number, email address and Ausgrid's website for people wanting more information. ✓ ~ 5.4.14 Provide signage outside the worksite detailing who is undertaking the works and a 24 hour contact number. • 5.4.15 Have a documented complaints process, including an escalation procedure so that if a complainant is not satisfied there is a clear path to follow ✓ ~ 5.4.16 Keep a register of any complaints, including details of the complaint such as date, time, person receiving complaint, complainant's contact number, person referred to, description of the complaint, time of verbal response and timeframe for written response where appropriate. ~ 5.4.17 Undertake condition reports of structures that may be at risk of vibration generating works. ✓ ✓ 5.4.18 Reinstate joint bays as soon as practicable to minimise the time that road plates are left in place. ✓ 5.4.19 Once installed pits lids must not rock and make noise.
-Impact absorbing material must be installed between pit lids to prevent noise nuisance as a result of joint pits. ~ 5.4.20 Consider recessing road plates flush with the road surface when not in use for more than 2 nights. ✓ 5.4.21 Comply with the attached Construction Noise and Vibration Management Plan. ✓ ~ 5.4.22 Pre-cast joint bays are to be utilised to reduced timing of construction.
-If joint bay construction is take more than three weeks a quantitative noise assessment in accordance with the ICNG will be required at each location. ✓ ~
+Impact No. Mitigation measures tion Design Construction Operation 5.4.7 Provide respite periods for affected receivers: ✓ one hour respite after every three consecutive hours of high impact activities one day respite after every three consecutive days of high impact activities.
+5.4.8 Do not affect a receiver for more than two nights in a one week period. ✓ 5.4.9 Due to unavoidable work requirements or due to a regulatory licence requirement (eg RMS) out of hours and/or night works may be required. ✓ 5.4.10 Where the ROL stipulates out of hours work the works must meet the requirements of NS174C Environmental Handbook, out of hours work criteria or a site specific noise management plan. ✓ 5.4.11 Develop and comply with a Construction Noise Management Plan as part of the CEMP for the work.
+The Plan must be in accordance with the Interim Construction Noise Guidelines (NSW DECC, 2009). ✓ 5.4.12 For out of hours work, consider notifying local council. ✓ 5.4.13 Provide information via a free call 1800 number, email address and Ausgrid's website for people wanting more information. ✓ 5.4.14 Provide signage outside the worksite detailing who is undertaking the works and a 24 hour contact number. ~ ✓ 5.4.15 Have a documented complaints process, including an escalation procedure so that if a complainant is not satisfied there is a clear path to follow ✓ 5.4.16 Keep a register of any complaints, including details of the complaint such as date, time, person receiving complaint, complainant's contact number, person referred to, description of the complaint, time of verbal response and timeframe for written response where appropriate. ~ 5.4.17 Undertake condition reports of structures that may be at risk of vibration generating works, with 5m of a structure. ✓ 5.4.18 Reinstate joint bays as soon as practicable to minimise the time that road plates are left in place. ✓ ✓ 5.4.19 Once installed pits lids must not rock and make noise.
+Impact absorbing material must be installed between pit lids to prevent noise nuisance as a result of joint pits. ✓ 5.4.20 Recess road plates flush with the road surface when not in use for more than 2 nights. ✓ 5.4.21 Seek guidance from the Construction Noise Impact Assessment provided in Appendix G. ✓ 5.4.22 Pre-cast joint bays are to be utilised to reduced timing of construction.
+If joint bay construction is take more than three weeks a quantitative noise assessment in accordance with the ICNG will be required at each location. ✓